hujhax/austin-improv-wiki/Kayla Lane Freeman.md

 ## More Information
 * [http://forum.austinimprov.com/viewtopic.php?f=21&t=11684 Her self-introduction thread] on [[The AIC Forum]].
 * [http://yesandrew.com/2013/07/05/in-praise-of-kayla-lane-freeman/ "In Praise Of..." post] by [[Karen Jane DeWitt]].
+* [http://www.hideouttheatre.com/marathon-musings-before-leaving-austin A post bidding farewell to Austin] from the Hideout blog.

 [[Category/Performers|Freeman]]